uptactics/taxjar-magento-extension/README.md

 - Manually upload the `/app` files to your server.
 - Use [magento-composer-installer](https://github.com/Cotya/magento-composer-installer) to install via [Composer](https://getcomposer.org).

 From there it's smooth sailing.
 Simply paste in your API token, click **Save Config** and we'll import zip-based rates for states where you have nexus.
-If you'd like more accurate rates that go beyond the zip code, enable SmartCalcs for live checkout calculations.
+If you'd like more accurate rates that go beyond the zip code, enable the TaxJar API for live checkout calculations.

 ## Development